michael-aplas-vi/egg-timer-assignment/README.md

 # Egg timer in Angular

-Create an egg timer using Angular and RxJS (with NgRx as needed).
+Create an egg timer using Angular and RxJS or Signals.
 This is an overview of the features, that is expected from the application.

 ## Functional requirements
 - Hard cooked egg timer.